Neelashab/NoHands/README.md

-Please refer to CarDemo.mov for the autonomous system in action!
+Please refer to CarDemo.mov for the autonomous system in action, and the technical report for a comprehensive explanation, testing, and analysis of each component.